CREPIC21/businessRegistry/project_step_by_step.md

  - created middelware in model/Trade.js for removing proffesions once trade is deleted
  - modified controllers/trades.js DELETE request
   - changed findByIdAndDelete() to findById()
-  - added bootcamp.remove() for functionality to work
+  - added trade.remove() for functionality to work

 - created a route for GET single proffesion in controllers/proffesions.js and added route to routes/proffesions.js